hammerlab/sbt-dependency-graph/README.md

 ## Main Tasks

+ * `dependencyBrowseTree`: Opens a browser window with a visualization of the dependency tree (courtesy of jstree).
  * `dependencyTree`: Shows an ASCII tree representation of the project's dependencies (see [below](#dependencyTree-filtering) for examples filtering the output)
  * `dependencyBrowseGraph`: Opens a browser window with a visualization of the dependency graph (courtesy of graphlib-dot + dagre-d3).
  * `dependencyList`: Shows a flat list of all transitive dependencies on the sbt console (sorted by organization and name)